fortrabbit/blog/new-platform-beta.md

 - Extended collaboration
 - Key-value store

+It will take a while until everything will come available.
+The next step is general availabilty.
+As usual, we are conservative about timing, we look forward to remove the BETA flag in 2026.

 ### PHP 8.5(.1)

 We are preparing for PHP 8.5 and will roll it out as soon as all supported extensions are updated and tested.
 We want to ensure a smooth transition, so we'll likely release it with the first dot version.